andraluca/reading-notes/README.md

   - it is a mindset that leads to creativity because it it not afraid to fail

 2.  **Growth Practice**  -  I tend to fall within more of a fixed mindset, and *growing away* from that is a practice I tend to every day
-  - When I start feeling uncomfortable when faced with a debaucle, I remind myself that I am presented with an opportunity for learning.
+  - When I start feeling uncomfortable when faced with being about to fail, I remind myself that I am presented with an opportunity for learning.
   - I am actively seeking dead ends when I have time on my hands just to practice what it feels like to have to retrace my steps.
   - I am happy to learn from others' successes and accept that behing behind those with more experience is precisely the right place to be.